junxit/us-congress-bills-119/metadata.md

 - 2025-07-02 — Placed on the Union Calendar, Calendar No. 150.
 - 2025-07-02 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 119-185.
 - 2025-07-02 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 119-185.
+- 2025-09-15 — Rules Committee Resolution H. Res.
+707 Reported to House.
+Rule provides for consideration of H.R.
+4922, H.R.
+5143, H.R.
+5140, H.R.
+5125, H.R.
+1047, H.R.
+3015 and H.R.
+3062.
+The resolution provides for consideration of H.R.
+4922, H.R.
+5143, H.R.
+5140, H.R.
+5125, H.R.
+1047, H.R.
+3015, and H.R.
+3062 under a closed rule, and provides for a motion to recommit on each measure.
+- 2025-09-18 — Considered as unfinished business. (consideration: CR H4442-4443)
+- 2025-09-18 — Considered under the provisions of rule H. Res.
+707. (consideration: CR H4428)
+- 2025-09-18 — DEBATE - The House proceeded with one hour of debate on H.R.
+3015.
+- 2025-09-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-09-18 — On passage Passed by the Yeas and Nays: 217 - 209 (Roll no. 278). (text of amendment in the nature of a substitute: CR H4428)
+- 2025-09-18 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.R.
+3015, the Chair put the question on passage of the bill, and by voice vote, announced that the ayes had prevailed.
+Mr. Pallone demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2025-09-18 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 217 - 209 (Roll no. 278). (text of amendment in the nature of a substitute: CR H4428: 1)
+- 2025-09-18 — Rule provides for consideration of H.R.
+4922, H.R.
+5143, H.R.
+5140, H.R.
+5125, H.R.
+1047, H.R.
+3015 and H.R.
+3062.
+The resolution provides for consideration of H.R.
+4922, H.R.
+5143, H.R.
+5140, H.R.
+5125, H.R.
+1047, H.R.
+3015, and H.R.
+3062 under a closed rule, and provides for a motion to recommit on each measure.
+- 2025-09-18 — The previous question was ordered pursuant to the rule.